 It is almost impossible to get the job done with just one layer, therefore you shouldn’t be worried if the surface has some irregularities.
+Use a 6″ drywall knife to spread the mud evenly.
 Let the mud to set up a little, before spreading the second coat.

 Useful Tip: If you cannot make the transition between the patch and the wall even, then you have to apply another thin coat.
 Apply the compound in a “+” pattern.

 After spreading the mud over the patch, you should let it dry out overnight.
 You should remember that compound that has set up, isn’t completely dried out.
 Therefore, you need for at least 8 hours before sanding the surface.